Daniel-Warner-X/design-with-cursor-quickstart/quickstart.md

 Paste the instructions that Gemini created into the README file of your project and save it.

-Use `CMD+A` to select all the text.
+Use `CMD+A` to select all the README text.

 Use `CMD+L` to open the Cursor chat with selected text as context.

 Use `CMD+I` to put Cursor into agent (aka YOLO) mode.

-Ask Cursor to help you set up the project.
+Ask Cursor to help you set up the project and run it locally.

 The actual setup will vary from project to project but it's likely that Gemini has created some type of Node/React/TS Applicaion that will require you to install a bunch of npm depedencies.
 If you run into any errors running commands, in the browser window, wherever then paste paste them into the Cursor chat and Cursor will try and solve them.
 Most setup errors are trivial for the Cursor agent to fix.